Vivace: intermediate Italian

 To help decide if you have sufficient Italian to take this module with confidence, see our guidance on choosing the right modern language level.
 If you have any doubt about the suitability of the module, please speak to an adviser.

 If you have time before the module begins, we suggest that you continue to use your Italian in any way you can.
-You could do this by: redoing some of the activities in Andante: beginners’ Italian (L195); watching and listening to the L195 audio materials; reading an Italian newspaper; using online resources; or watching some films in Italian.
+You could do this by: redoing some of the activities in Andante: beginners’ Italian (L195) – now discontinued; watching and listening to the L195 audio materials; reading an Italian newspaper; using online resources; or watching some films in Italian.
 Anything you can do to keep practising your Italian will be helpful.
-L195 materials are available for viewing at your regional or national centre.

 Books and a study guide.
 There is also a dedicated website.
 As a registered language student you have access to an online forum on the module website where you can communicate with fellow students.